Updated 7 July, 2024

 Unicode provides a set of 10 formatting characters that can be used to control the direction of text when displayed.
 These characters have no visual form in the rendered text, however text editing applications may have a way to show their location.

-؜ALM [U+061C ARABIC LETTER MARK] (ALM) is used to produce correct sequencing of numeric data.
-Follow the link and see expressions for details.
+061C (ALM) is used to produce correct sequencing of numeric data.
+Click on the character name, and see also expressions for details.

 For more information about how to use these formatting characters see How to use Unicode controls for bidi text.
 Note, however, that when writing HTML you should generally use markup rather than these control codes.
 For information about that, see Creating HTML Pages in Arabic, Hebrew and Other Right-to-left Scripts.